Going Green: The Benefits of a Paperless Office

 Written by Freya Hughes

 We’re a proudly paperless office here in Brighton and we couldn’t imagine working in a different way.
 Admittedly, we launched in 2014 so it was less of a decision to “go cloud”, instead it was a no-brainer.
-But, what happens if your work environment hasn’t made that commitment?
-Kermit, everyone’s favourite frog, makes a case for the hardships of being green but this blog looks at how it can change the way you work for the better.
+But, what happens if your business hasn’t made that commitment?
+This blog looks at how it can change the way you work for the better.

 Save on space

 Goodbye filing cabinets!
-Having your files all stored on your computer (and backed up on the cloud, of course) is going to save you a whole load of space.
-Saving on space means you can expand your team and make the most of the room you have in your office, or you could downsize and make a saving on your rent.
+Having your files all stored on your computer (and backed up on the cloud, of course) is going to save you a load of space.
+It also means you can expand your team and make the most of the room you have in your office, or you could downsize and make a saving on your rent.

 Though published back in 2013, Financial Advisor Magazine’s case study here shows how going paperless helped a small advisory firm in California.
 They went paperless and transformed their old 10ft x 10ft file room into an office for a new member of staff, generating more revenue for the firm.
 It took them about 18 months to make the transition, and the CEO notes that over 50% of his customers prefer emailed records over paper ones.